 Best Forced Reset Triggers & Super Safeties 2026: Buyer's Guide

 Forced reset systems deliver semi-automatic fire at near-automatic cyclic rates through two approaches: full FRT triggers that replace your entire fire control group, and FRS selectors that work with your existing trigger.
 Following the May 2025 DOJ settlement, these systems are federally legal but banned in 15+ states.
+Updated May 2026 with the AS Designs Arc-Fire V2 (now shipping), Partisan Triggers' rebrand to The Triggered Company, a new ambidextrous Disruptor variant, and the launch of the match-grade LAT trigger.
 Here's everything you need to know to choose the right system for your AR-15 in 2026.

 Our Top Picks